 by Tim Gilmore, 6/18/2012

 Morgan’s own house is a partial pyramid.
 More accurately, it’s two massive triangles meeting to make an A-frame.
-Inside the lovely reddish brown of cedar-planked walls, beneath an extraordinarily high ceiling down from which sunlight showers from a clerestory, the detective and the architect look through great windows toward the ocean.
+Inside the lovely reddish brown of cedar-planked walls, beneath an extraordinarily high ceiling down from which sunlight showers from a clerestory, the detective and the architect looked through great windows toward the ocean.

-“It’s not buried in the earth like the Dunehouses,” he tells her from behind the bar that fronts the kitchen from the spacious living room, “but the dunes generate the form of the house.”
+“It’s not buried in the earth like the Dunehouses,” he told her from behind the bar that fronts the kitchen from the spacious living room, “but the dunes generate the form of the house.”

 The house looks forward out of the dunes, on six levels, toward the sea.
-The clerestory windows are thirty feet up from the living room floor.
+The clerestory windows are 30 feet up from the living room floor.
 The house is small, but the house is enormous.

 No house should begin its life in direct challenge to the geography that supports it.
 Such a house would haunt itself.
 This house is the exact inverse of haunted.

 The detective and the architect walked a short distance into the sea oats.
 A great blue heron sat above the southern eye of the Dunehouses, and the wind blew against the ragged feathers beneath her long, sharp beak.
 The detective and the architect watched the tall bird walk a few slow steps and then lift off clumsily into the softly buffeting wind.

 Then followed the architect, 85 years old.
 And she could not believe he was gone.
 “A long illness” was all they said.
 She turned, all evidence assembled, and thought she saw him standing there, watching her from the dunes through the eyes of his earthen architecture.